16sweetyjain/It-s-a-match/README.md

 ## Future Enhancements

-Specify location while arranging a meet.
+Optimize location specification for meet(e.g., locations within a particular radius to be available for meet).
 Create filters for different pets (e.g., customized search of pets based on their breed, residence etc..).
-Chat option for friends.

 ## Additional Dependencies